mwoodall-tamu/Simple-3D/README.md

   2. Execute run.sh

 ## Controls
-W - Move the camera forward
+W - Move the camera forward.
-A - Move the camera left
+A - Move the camera left.
-S - Move the camera back
+S - Move the camera back.
-D - Move the camera right
+D - Move the camera right.

 LShift - Move the camera down.
 Space - Move the camera up.